 CSC 310 Numerical Analysis (3CH): Numerical analysis deals mainly with algorithms that apply numerical estimation to tackle mathematical analysis problems.
-This course introduces, to students, numerical algorithms as methods to develop solutions to prevalent problems articulated in different disciplines such as science, engineering and mathematics.
-The emphasis is to make students understand the concepts of construction, application and restrictions of numerical algorithms.
+This course introduces, to students, numerical algorithms as methods to develop solutions to prevalent problems articulated in different disciplines such as science, engineering, and mathematics.
+The emphasis is to make students understand the concepts of construction, application, and restrictions of numerical algorithms.
 The course includes numerical methods to solve equations, polynomial interpolation, differential and integration equations, analysis of numerical errors and applications of these analyses.
 The course will also help students to acquire skills in problem solving.

-CIT 210 Database Systems (3CH): This course is designed to introduce database concepts and data models such as hierarchical, network with more focus on the relational databases and ER modeling.
-The course aims at introducing database normalization process and it also enables students to design basic databases through hands-on exercises, assignments and a group project.
+CIT 212 Database Systems (3CH): This course is designed to introduce database concepts and data models such as hierarchical, networks with more focus on relational databases and ER modeling.
+The course aims to introduce the database normalization process and enables students to design basic databases through hands-on exercises, case studies, and a teamwork project.